VictoriaT87/shanganagh-cliffs-fc/README.md

 ## Features Left to Implement

-- I would love to add a Gallery to the website, consisting of images of the team playing their matches, as well as fan submitted photos of fans with the jersey and travelling to support the team.
+- Add a Gallery to the website, consisting of images of the team playing their matches, as well as fan submitted photos of fans with the jersey and travelling to support the team.
 - As well as photos, having short video clips of goals would encourage more interactivity from users of the website - both taking videos of the teams matches and submitting them for others to enjoy.

 <br>